martinrue/Tinyweb/readme.md

 ## Simplicity

 Getting started is as simple as creating a resource (a `class` with a method) and calling `Tinyweb.Init()` from `Application_Start`.
 That's it.
 You don't even have to specify the resource URL (unless you want to), Tinyweb will infer it from the `class` name.
-View engines, model binding and all that goodness are supported too.
+View engines (Spark & Razor), model binding and all that goodness are supported too.

 ## Example